-City of Fernandina Beach General Election was held November 7, 2017.
+City of Fernandina Beach General Election will be held November 6, 2018.

 A Runoff Election (if necessary) will be held December 11, 2018

 The City Clerk coordinates City General Elections with the Nassau County Supervisor of Elections Office and is the official filing officer for candidates seeking elected office in the City of Fernandina Beach.
 For more details about voting, visit the Nassau County Supervisor of Elections' website.

 Elections are held each year for candidates for the City Commission Group seats as follows:

 2018 - Group Seats 4 & 5

 2019 - No Election